spettersson/splunk4patientprivacy/data_guide.md

 ### What is a Field Alias?
 A field alias allows you to rename an already extracted field, resulting in the creation of a new field without modifying or replacing the original.

 When Splunk automatically extracts fields, the field names are based on the keys in the events.
-Chances are that these field names doesn't align with the field names that the out-of-box use cases in this repository expects.
-To solve this, you can create field aliases to standardize (i.e., normalize) the field names.
+Chances are that these field names doesn't align with the field names that the out-of-box use cases and dashboards in this repository expects.
+To fix this, you can create field aliases to standardize (i.e., normalize) the field names.

 Just like field extractions, field aliseses are typically scoped to a specific sourcetype and thus defined in `<my_addon>/default/props.conf` within the sourcetype stanza.
 ```ini